Unbound Merino Crew Neck T-Shirt Review

-Planning an excursion but feel as though you’re overpacking?
-Try the Unbound Merino Wool T-Shirt.
-One of these can be worn for weeks on end.
-Merino wool is the finest and softest wool in the world.
-Usually reserved for high-performance activewear, Unbound has taken the fabric and created a basic but stylish t-shirt for everyday wear that still holds all the benefits Merino Wool has to offer.
+Trying to dial in the travel essentials you need for a trip?
+Try the Unbound Merino Crew Neck T-Shirt.
+You can wear one of these for weeks on end without washing it because of its moisture-wicking and antimicrobial properties.
+Merino Wool is often reserved for high-performance activewear, though Unbound has taken the fiber and created a basic but stylish T-shirt for everyday wear that still holds all the benefits of Merino Wool.

 Merino wool is a miracle fabric.
-It is naturally antibacterial and odor resistant.
-According to Unbound, you can wear their shirts for weeks without washing them—and we’ve certainly found this to be true.
+It’s naturally antibacterial and odor resistant.
+According to Unbound Merino, you can wear their shirts for weeks without washing them—and we’ve found this to be true.
 They’re inherently quick-drying and anti-wrinkle.
-While traveling in hotter climates, you won’t have to worry about getting sweaty and uncomfortable.
-The fabric wicks away moisture and allows it to evaporate into the air.
-Merino wool regulates your temperature the same way it does for sheep.
-It will breathe in hot weather and insulate you from the cold.
-At the time of writing this review, the crew and v-neck shirts come in Heather Grey, Navy Blue, Black, and Grey.
+While traveling in hotter climates, you won’t have to worry about getting sweaty and uncomfortable because the fabric wicks away moisture and allows it to evaporate into the air.
+Merino wool regulates your temperature the same way it does for sheep, so it will breathe in hot weather and insulate you from the cold.
+At the time of writing this review, the Crew and V-Neck shirts come in Heather Grey, Navy, Black, Charcoal, Ivory, and Alumni Blue.

-We’ve found these shirts to have pretty great elasticity allowing them to stretch with wear but always returning to its original shape.
-After a wash, you may notice that the crew necks become a little tighter, but after a couple wears, they go back to their original form.
-You won’t have this problem, with the V-Neck version though.
+We’ve found these shirts have great elasticity, allowing them to stretch with wear while returning to their original shape.
+After a wash, you may notice that the crew neck becomes a little tighter, but after a couple of wears, it returns to its original form.
+You likely won’t have this problem with the V-Neck version, though.

-Every Unbound shirt comes with a little booklet with helpful tips on how to take care of your wool shirt so it will last.
-They suggest hanging it in a well-ventilated area when it’s not being worn.
-Unbound also suggests refraining from using deodorants or antiperspirants with alcohol in them as this can stain.
-Don’t feel like you have to change your life for a shirt though—just note you may run into quicker wear & tear.
+When it comes to caring for the fabric, Unbound Merino suggests hanging it in a well-ventilated area when you’re not wearing it.
+They also suggest refraining from using deodorants or antiperspirants with alcohol, as this can stain.
+Don’t feel like you have to change your life for a shirt, though—just note you may experience quicker wear and tear if you don’t follow the tips.
 This shirt needs to be machine or hand-washed in cold water.
 And for the love of all things holy, do not put it in the dryer unless you want to give it to your small niece or nephew.

-We thoroughly tested the grey Crew Neck.
+We thoroughly tested the black Crew Neck.
 During the first wear, it was a little bit itchy.
 Like, an infinitesimal bit itchy.
-Almost not noticeable.
+Almost unnoticeable.
 Not even sure why we’re mentioning it.
-The ends of the sleeves are fitted which is a great look, even more so if you’re a fan of lifting heavy objects and putting them back down.
-We’ve found the sizing is slightly off, with the small being too small and the medium a little too big.
+The ends of the sleeves are fitted, which is a great look, even more so if you’re a fan of lifting heavy objects and putting them back down.
+We’ve found the sizing is slightly off, with the small being too small and the medium slightly too big.

 Looking good out of the package—noticing this shirt is a little fuzzier than other Merino Wool shirts on the market.